influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/nodes/influx_q_l_node.md

 ### Combine

 Combine this node with itself.
-The data are combined on timestamp.
+The data is combined on timestamp.

 ```javascript